MF Global customers to recoup $6.7 billion as final payout starts

 “Checks are going in the mail that will make all public customers of MF Global Inc 100 percent whole,” Giddens, a Hughes, Hubbard & Reed partner who leads that firm’s corporate reorganization and bankruptcy group, said in a statement.

-Some of the money going to former customers has come from settlements with onetime MF Global counterparties JPMorgan Chase & Co and CME Group Inc. Additional funds may be received from a British unit, MF Global UK Ltd, Giddens said.
+Some of the money going to former customers has come from settlements with onetime MF Global counterparties JPMorgan Chase & Co (JPM.N) and CME Group Inc (CME.O).
+Additional funds may be received from a British unit, MF Global UK Ltd, Giddens said.

 Giddens said 24,020 former U.S. commodities futures and options customers would recover $5.4 billion.